MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/7.1/all-tutorials.md

 * <a href="../advanced-client-side-development/using-direct-update-to-quickly-update-your-application/">Using Direct Update to quickly update your application</a>
 * <a href="../advanced-client-side-development/using-cli-to-create-build-and-manage-mobilefirst-project-artifacts/">Using CLI to create, build, and manage MobileFirst project artifacts</a>
 * <a href="../advanced-client-side-development/remote-controlled-client-side-log-collection/">Remote controlled client-side log collection</a>
-    * <a href="../advanced-client-side-development/remote-controlled-client-side-log-collection/logging-in-native-android/" target="_blank">Logging in native Android (Java)</a>
+    * <a href="../advanced-client-side-development/remote-controlled-client-side-log-collection/logging-in-native-android/" >Logging in native Android (Java)</a>
-    * <a href="../advanced-client-side-development/remote-controlled-client-side-log-collection/logging-in-native-ios/" target="_blank">Logging in native iOS (Objective-C)</a>
+    * <a href="../advanced-client-side-development/remote-controlled-client-side-log-collection/logging-in-native-ios/" >Logging in native iOS (Objective-C)</a>
-    * <a href="../advanced-client-side-development/remote-controlled-client-side-log-collection/logging-in-mobilefirst-hybrid-applications/" target="_blank">Logging in MobileFirst hybrid applications (JavaScript)</a>
+    * <a href="../advanced-client-side-development/remote-controlled-client-side-log-collection/logging-in-mobilefirst-hybrid-applications/" >Logging in MobileFirst hybrid applications (JavaScript)</a>
 * <a href="../advanced-client-side-development/shell-development-concepts/">Shell development concepts</a>
     * <a href="../advanced-client-side-development/shell-development-concepts/ios-shell-development/">iOS shell development</a>
     * <a href="../advanced-client-side-development/shell-development-concepts/android-shell-development/">Android shell development</a>